Channel Island Near-shore Fish Spawning Reef: Improving Fish Habitat and Resilience

 • Primary focus: Increase spawning habitat for native fish species like walleye, lake whitefish, and others

-• Secondary focus: Increased fishing opportunities
+• Secondary focus: Increase fishing opportunities

 Why here?